Know your Water Licence

 - only the volume stated on the licence under 'period amount'

 Please Note: Maximum Daily Rates are on all licences.
 However these only apply if there is a restriction imposed on the allocation.
-When there is a restriction, a notice will be sent (usually be SMS) that may refer to the maximum daily amount and what percentage of this volume may be taken per day.
+When there is a restriction, a notice will be sent (usually be SMS) that may refer to the maximum daily amount, the surety level and what percentage of this volume may be taken per day.

 Where can the water be taken from?